mchieberly/CrewChiefAI/README.md

 # CrewChiefAI
 #### By Malachi Eberly

 Reinforcement Learning project to create an agent that can make pit stop decisions during a NASCAR race based on current conditions.
+This model uses a DDQN to make its predictions

 ## Race Simulation Details
 The simulated race has been simplified to help generalize the model.
 Complexity will be added later to make the model less generalzed and to consider more variables.